caas-team/GoKubeDownscaler/README.md

 - <span id="--dry-run">--dry-run</span>:
   - boolean
-  - sets the downscaler into dry run mode, which makes it just print what it would have done, instead of actually doing it
+  - sets the downscaler into dry run mode, which makes it just print the actions it would have performed
   - default: false
 - <span id="--debug">--debug</span>:
   - boolean
-  - makes the downscaler print debug information
+  - makes the downscaler print more/debug information on what it currently does and what happens to the workloads
   - default: false
 - <span id="--once">--once</span>:
   - boolean
-  - makes the downscaler exit after one scan
+  - makes the downscaler exit after one scan <!-- In the future we should explain what a scan is in the #concepts section and link it here -->
   - default: false
 - <span id="--interval">--interval</span>:
   - [duration](#duration)
-  - sets the time between scans
+  - sets the wait time between scans
   - default: 30s
 - <span id="--namespace">--namespace</span>:
   - comma seperated list of namespaces (`some-ns,other-ns` or `some-ns, other-ns`)
-  - makes the downscaler only get the specified namespaces
+  - makes the downscaler get workloads only from the specified namespaces
   - default: all namespaces
 - <span id="--include-resources">--include-resources</span>:
-  - comma seperated list of [scalable resources](#scalable-resources) (`deployments,statefulsets` or `deployments, statefulsets`)
+  - comma seperated list of (case-insensitive) [scalable resources](#scalable-resources) (`deployments,statefulsets` or `deployments, statefulsets`)
   - enables scaling of workloads with the specified resource type
   - default: deployments
 - <span id="--exclude-namespaces">--exclude-namespaces</span>:
-  - comma seperated list of namespaces (`some-ns,other-ns` or `some-ns, other-ns`)
+  - comma seperated list of regex patterns matching namespaces (`some-ns,other-ns,kube-.*` or `some-ns, other-ns, kube-.*`)
-  - excludes the specified namespaces from being scaled
+  - excludes the matching namespaces from being scaled
   - default: kube-system, kube-downscaler
 - <span id="--exclude-deployments">--exclude-deployments</span>:
-  - comma seperated list of workload names (`some-workload,other-workload` or `some-workload, other-workload`)
+  - comma seperated list of regex patterns matching workload names (`some-workload,other-workload,.*kube-downscaler` or `some-workload, other-workload, .*kube-downscaler`)
-  - excludes the specified workloads from being scaled
+  - excludes the matching workloads from being scaled
   - default: none
 - <span id="--matching-labels">--matching-labels</span>:
-  - comma seperated list of labels with their value (`some-label=val,other-label=value` or `some-label=val, other-label=value`)
+  - comma seperated list of regex patterns matching labels with their value (`some-label=val,other-label=value,another-label=.*` or `some-label=val, other-label=value, another-label=.*`)
   - makes the downscaler only include workloads which have any label that machtes any of the specified labels and values
   - default: none
 - <span id="--time-annotation">--time-annotation</span>:
-  - key of annotation with an RFC3339 Timestamp
+  - string key of an annotation on the workload containing a [RFC3339 Timestamp](https://datatracker.ietf.org/doc/html/rfc3339)
   - when set grace-period will use the timestamp in the annotation instead of the creation time of the workload
   - default: none (uses the workloads creation time)

 ### Environment Variables

-Environment Variables set [layer values](#values) and runtime configuration at the start of the program.
+Environment Variables set [layer values](#values) on the [env layer](#env-layer) and runtime configuration at the start of the program.
 See the [layers concept](#layers) for more details on which of the layers [values](#values) will be used.

 Layer Values: